TGA-Stock/NewBlack/NB_Task 2_Technical.md

 }
 ```

-This service works similarly to our CustomField services, with the exception of the TypeID and CategoryID fields.
+This service works similarly to our `CustomField` services, with the exception of the `TypeID` and `CategoryID` fields.

 ### Display values for custom properties

-In order to give your properties custom names to be displayed in front ends, use the [EditProductPropertyType](Link):
+In order to give your properties custom names for display in front ends, use the [EditProductPropertyType](Link):

 ```json
 {